groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/sql.en.md

 head_description: "GroupDocs.Comparison for Node.js via Java offers an API to generate detailed document comparison reports for Node.js applications."

 ############################# Header ############################
-title: "Comparing your SQL files with Node.js GroupDocs.Comparison"
+title: "Comparing your SQL files in Node.js"
-description: "Documents comparing API based on Node.js provides opportunity to collect and display data about any distinctions in SQL files.
-Improve files comparing productivity with GroupDocs.Comparison."
+description: "Document comparison API based on Node.js provides opportunity to collect and display data about any distinctions in SQL files.
+Enhance the productivity of your solutions in file comparison tasks with GroupDocs.Comparison."
 subtitle: "Solution for files comparing"

 header_actions: